 General Information about Documentation

 At SCTCC, it is the student’s responsibility to provide Disability Services current and adequate disability documentation before accommodations are delivered.
 In some cases, new or further assessment by an appropriate professional may be required to determine eligibility.
 The cost of obtaining this documentation is the responsibility of the student.
-A high school IEP (Individual Education Plan) may be submitted and offers helpful information, but generally does not provide enough to meet the requirements of professional diagnostic documentation.
+A high school IEP (Individual Education Plan) may be submitted for consideration.

 Documentation Guidelines reflect a nationally recognized set of standards as set forth by the professional organization Association of Higher Education And Disability (AHEAD).